khokao/synergetica/services/docs/getting-started/tutorial.md

 ### Build a single chain
 First, we'll build a single **chain**, a sequence of blocks.

-You can place any block by dragging and dropping them from the block placement area at the top of the application.
+You can place any block by dragging it from the block placement area at the top of the application and dropping it onto the main area.

 !!!
 Tip
 	See [<u>this page</u>](../guides/circuit-design.md) to understand in more detail what each block means.